We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 When a bot is blocked, the rep gets nothing - no transcript, no summary, no action items.
 They're back to taking notes manually on the most important calls where transcription would be most valuable.

-A survey by Gartner in 2025 found that 34% of enterprise IT organizations had implemented policies restricting or blocking third-party meeting bots.
-That number has only grown.
+A growing number of enterprise IT organizations have implemented policies restricting or blocking third-party meeting bots, and that number continues to rise.

 3. It Undermines the Rep's Professionalism